If your question isn’t answered then please email it to firstname.lastname@example.org!

 A. Yes, each individual living in the house pays a food group fee, which covers food, utilities, and other house expenses.
 Rent is paid per room.

-A. Bowers House is vegan/vegetarian–all house meals must be vegetarian with a vegetarian option.
+A. Bowers House is vegan/vegetarian–all house meals must be vegetarian with a vegan option.
 Concord and Haymarket Houses are vegetarian.
 People cook a whole variety of foods–old family recipes or attempts to master a new type of ethnic food.
 We have a large collection of cookbooks and are happy to help newer cooks get the hang of things.
 We end up having a great mix of meals and cuisines!

 A. If you are interested in learning more about us and looking into applying you are welcome to come to a house dinner.
 It is best to contact each of our Membership Coordinators directly to arrange a visit with a particular house.
 Once you have looked at the pages for each of our houses, choose 1, or 2, or 3 that you would like to visit and contact the MCs.
 Their email’s are below:

 A. The best way to find this out is to contact the Membership Coordinator for the house(s) you are interested in (see above for email addresses).
 During the summer we often have several sublets open, and often have spaces opening around the end and start of the academic year.